marczz/mzlinux_pages/media/ffmpeg.md

     ``` sh
     ffmpeg -i input.mp3 -c:a libopus -ac:a 1 -b:a 64k output.opus
     ```
+    -   `-c:a libopus`: tells to use the audio codec `libopus` for encoding.
+    -   `-ac:a 1`: Set the number of channels for the audio stream, here `:a` is optional, since the only stream is audio.
+    -   `-b:a 64k`: Gives the bitrate for the audio stream.

     We can also use `opusenc` with
     ``` sh